MicrosoftDocs/dynamics-365-project-operations/articles/sales/close-opportunity.md

 Project opportunities can be closed as Won or Lost.
 The **Close opportunity** dialog box allows you put in the status reason, date, and other details about win or loss of the opportunity.

-If you have any active quotes in a draft status that are associated with opportunity, you will not be allowed to close the opportunity.

-You can close all quotes associated to a an opportunity at the same time.
-Thiswill close all active or draft quotes, which then allows you to close the opportunity.
+You will not be allowed to close the opportunity there are are any active quotes associated with it.
+You can close all quotes associated to an opportunity at the same time.
+This will close all active or draft quotes, which then allows you to close the opportunity.

-For more general information on closing opportunities, see [Close opportunities as won or lost](https://docs.microsoft.com/en-us/dynamics365/sales-enterprise/close-opportunity-won-lost-sales).
+For more general information on closing opportunities, see [Close opportunities as won or lost](https://docs.microsoft.com/dynamics365/sales-enterprise/close-opportunity-won-lost-sales).